 A VDI platform also requires storage that's highly available, reliable, scalable and secure, while being able to accommodate VDI hosts distributed across the network.
 The VDI platform shares many of the same storage considerations as server virtualization, but with the added complexities of supporting virtual desktops.

-A SAN, especially one based on FC technology, delivers the high throughput and low latencies VDI storage environments require.
+A VDI platform makes a good storage area network application because a SAN, especially one based on FC technology, delivers the high throughput and low latencies VDI storage environments require.
 Because a SAN provides a dedicated network, it avoids contention with other network traffic, while providing a secure fabric for protecting the virtual desktops and their data.
 Organizations can also add capacity to their SANs to meet increasing desktop demands.
 And SANs include redundant components throughout the storage infrastructure to ensure high reliability, so users can always access their desktops when they're needed.

 5. Development and testing